 2013 Newman’s Own Foundation charity grants

-Newman’s Own Foundation is pleased to announce that Hugh Jackman and Deborra-lee Furness are helping the Foundation to select the charities that will share in $USD1 million in funding in 2013.
+In 2013 Hugh Jackman and Deborra-lee Furness helped the Newman’s Own Foundation select the charities that shared in $USD1 million in funding .
+There were two key funding areas:

 - Children with Life-Limiting Conditions - projects that enhance the quality of life for children with life-limiting medical conditions, and/or for whom the experience of childhood has been disrupted by circumstances beyond their control.